Klecany: Administrative division

+Etymology

+According to the most probable theory, the name is derived from the Czech word klec (i.e. 'cage') and refers to the fact that people who lived here had the duty of making falconry cages for the king.

 Geography

 Klecany is located about 5 km north of Prague.
 It lies in the Prague Plateau, on the right bank of the Vltava River.
+The highest point is at 300 m above sea level.

 History

 The first written mention of Klecany is from 1316.
 In 1507, it was promoted to a market town by King Vladislaus II.
+Among the notable owners of Klecany were members of the noble families of Lobkowicz, Trautmannsdorf, Sternberg and Clam-Gallas.

-In 1994 it became a town.
+In 1994, Klecany obtained the title of a town.

+Demographics

+Transport

+The D8 motorway from Prague to Ústí nad Labem (part of the European route E55) runs through the eastern part of the municipal territory.

 Sights

 The main landmark of Klecany is the Klecany Castle.
-After it was destroyed by fire, it was rebuilt into its current neo-Empire form in 1924.
+After it was destroyed by fire, it was rebuilt to its current neo-Empire form in 1924.
 Today the castle is privately owned and inaccessible to the public.

-In Drasty is a valuable farmyard from the turn of the 18th and 19th centuries.
+In Drasty is a valuable barnyard from the turn of the 18th and 19th centuries.